MOV-AI/movai-flow/README.md

 ```

 ## Usage
+You can find an overview of icons and CLI for launching the installed software.
+Follow our [readme page](https://flow.mov.ai/docs/launching-movai-1) for a detailed explanation.

 ### Desktop shortcuts
 Installing the Flow package will provide a few application shortcuts in the programming section: